JanWichelmann/AoETechTree/README.md

 As a consequence, the DAT tech tree structure used by this implementation is incompatible with the original one.
-You can edit it with this tool: https://github.com/Janworks/AoETechTreeTool
+You can edit it with this tool: https://github.com/Janworks/AoETechTreeTool If you want to do more modding than just changing the tech tree view itself, use the TechTreeEditor, which also exports the new tech tree format: https://github.com/Janworks/TechTreeEditor

 ## USAGE

+Unpack the EXE and DLL files to the age2_x1 folder of Age of Empires II.
+If you haven't already created a custom empires2_x1_p1.dat with the new tech tree, you can unpack the empires2_x1_p1.dat of the archive into the DATA folder, replacing the old one (do not forget a backup!).

 The launcher starts the age2_x1.exe process and injects the TechTree.dll containing the code changes to add a new age.
 I created this software while working on the (german) Agearena AddOn (http://www.agearena.de/forum/index.php?mode=viewforum&forum_id=7) and will update it periodically.